rgeraldes24/solc/docs/smtchecker.rst

 The contract's balance may also increase without triggering any calls to the contract, if

-- ``selfdestruct`` is executed by another contract with the analyzed contract as the target of the remaining funds,
 - the contract is the coinbase (i.e., ``block.coinbase``) of some block.

 To model this properly, the SMTChecker assumes that at every new transaction